Pkgsrc

 pkgsrc (package source) is a package management system for Unix-like operating systems.
 It was forked from the FreeBSD ports collection in 1997 as the primary package management system for NetBSD.
 Since then it has evolved independently; in 1999, support for Solaris was added, followed by support for other operating systems.

 As of September 2025, pkgsrc currently contains over 29,000 packages and includes most popular open-source software.
 It is the native package manager on NetBSD, SmartOS and MINIX 3, and is portable across 23 different operating systems, including AIX, various BSD derivatives, HP-UX, IRIX, Linux, macOS, Solaris, and QNX.

 There are multiple ways to install programs using pkgsrc.
 The pkgsrc bootstrap contains a traditional ports collection that utilizes a series of makefiles to compile software from source.
 Another method is to install pre-built binary packages via the pkg_add and pkg_delete tools.
 A high-level utility named pkgin also exists, and is designed to automate the installation, removal, and update of binary packages in a manner similar to Debian's Advanced Packaging Tool.

-Several vendors, including MNX.io, provide binary packages for popular operating systems, including macOS and Linux.